 Early morning views of the Ljubljana Canal.

-the italian capital rome & city of pisa
+rome & pisa

 Italy is, of course, a crucial country in Europe for any traveller wanting to see the world.
 I suppose it kind of had to be on our itinerary.
 There are key sights which need to be ticked off of any respectable traveller's must-see bucket list.
 We had travelled to Italy twice before, on a trip to Turin and then Venice so I wasn't exactly unfamiliar with what Italy had to offer.
 The popularity of the destination also meant that we would be catching a flight back from here at low cost, making the entire trip really cost effective.
 Italy was our last stop and a chance top see some of Europe's, and the world's, most famous sights: the Coliseum, Vatican City and St. Peter's Square as well as the Leaning Tower of Pisa.

 We stayed some distance outside of Rome - accommodation was very difficult to find at the prices we were prepared to pay so annoying journeys back and forth on the very gritty and urban Rome Metro were the order of the day.
 Essentially we paid for a double room in someone's house - a little weird but I don't suppose you can blame anyone for wanting to make a bit of money on the side.
 I was really surprised with Rome: much of what we saw of 'off the beaten track' Rome was dirty and covered in graffiti.
 It had a real edge to it which I wasn't really expecting.
 Poverty was highly visible in places, too.
 Expect beggars and hawkers on your journey around the city - and watch your bags and pockets!
 A bus tour allowed us to see some of the other sights both cities had to offer - as well as get us about quick; we were running out of time and money!
 Of course, visiting Rome meant I got to take in one of Europe's most famous sights - The Coliseum.